mowbraysuburbs/Employee-Leave-Period-Opt/README.md

 ```

 ## How to Use

+If you don't want to use the script, there is an infographic for the current year using 0 - 3 annual days in the output folder.

 ![2022_Annual_Leave_Days_3](https://user-images.githubusercontent.com/60255967/196751285-b93b095e-6611-49fb-adf0-b0d54bd5614b.png)
 - **Colour bar (far right):** total number of days off range
 - **Blocks in calendar heatmap:**